Wandergarten/PLAIT-AnonApp/README.md

 library(shinyFiles)
 library(Rcpp)

-# replicate this repository on your local machine
+# the following command replicates this repository on your local machine
 # anonymization mechanism always runs locally - on your machine!
 # no sensitive data are being uploaded to our servers!
 shiny::runGitHub("PLAITAnonApp", "Wandergarten", subdir = "R")